Or is it the other way around? Do great companies all do great marketing?

 Marketing, at its highest level, is the practice of making people feel a certain way about your company.

 Great products are never enough.
 Promoting features and benefits is never enough.
 Nike, Apple, Coke – the great ones, the companies that continue to flourish over time all have at least one thing in common – they all do great marketing.
 Not ‘good’ marketing – that level of marketing is achieved by a relatively small number of companies on a regular basis – I mean ‘great’ marketing.
 Consistently great marketing is more to the point.
-IKEA is one of those companies.
+Great marketing can be seen through the use of memorable promotional products.
+Products such as promotional wristbands can be found from online sellers such as SleekWristbands.com, and can be supremely effective form of advertising.
+IKEA is one of those companies that consistently practice great marketing.

 Does Nike excel because they build a vastly superior running shoe?
 Has Coke maintained it’s market leadership for over a century because its unique flavour of sugar water is significantly superior to that of its competitors?
 Of course not.